GosGuru/Rolumodas/SOLUCION_NEWSLETTER.md

 to anon
 with check (true);

--- Crear política para permitir lectura solo a usuarios autenticados (opcional) CREATE POLICY "Allow authenticated read" ON newsletter
-    FOR SELECT
-    TO authenticated
-    USING (true);

 -- Crear función para actualizar updated_at automáticamente CREATE OR REPLACE FUNCTION update_updated_at_column() RETURNS TRIGGER AS $$